tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/setup-carla-windows-python-path.png "Python add to `PATH` example")

-However when this is not an available option, for example with make (gnuwin32), you can do_while_running the following:
+However when this is not an available option, for example with make (gnuwin32), you can do the following:

 ![alt text](gifs/setup-carla-windows-system-path.gif "Adding to path")